GuyBaele/SpreadGL/scripts/README.md

 **discreteMCCTreeParser.py:** It works in the same way as continuousMCCTreeParser.py.
 But the users have to provide an extra location list in the context of discrete phylogeographic analysis.

-**geojsonLayer.py:** As the type of final output is set as GeoJSON by default, we create features for each tree branch, put them into a feature collection and then export it as a GeoJSON file.
+**geojsonLayer.py:** As the type of final output is set as GeoJSON by default, we created feature(s) for each tree branch, using the parsed tree information as the properties part.
+Then, we put them into a feature collection.
+Eventually, we exported it as a GeoJSON file.
 For continuous phylogeographic analysis, we may need to accommodate uncertainty using the 80% HPD (highest posterior density), which is the shortest interval that contains 80% of the sampled values.
 On the map, it can be reflected as contours surrounding the points.
-In this case, we create multiple polygons as the geometry of the features.
+In this case, one or multiple polygons should be created to serve as the geometry part of feature(s).

 **requirements.txt:** This file lists all the required dependencies.

+# Tutorial

+If you type "python3 main.py --help" in a terminal at the current folder, you should be able to see the following text.

+    Welcome to this processing tool!
+You can convert MCC trees to acceptable input files for Kepler.gl.

+    optional arguments:

+    -h, --help             show this help message and exit

+    --tree TREE, -t TREE   Specify the file name of your MCC tree with filename extension.

+    --date {decimal,yyyy-mm-dd}, -d {decimal,yyyy-mm-dd}  At the end of sequence names, find the date format.
+If it is a decimal number, enter "decimal".
+      If it is ISO-8601 (Year-Month-Day), enter "yyyy-mm-dd".
+When it is incomplete, the first day of the corresponding month or year will be applied.

+    --location LOCATION, -l LOCATION  Enter the two annotations, storing latitudes and longitudes in this order, with a comma separator.
+      If there is only one annotation that stores either coordinates or location names, enter this annotation without comma.

+    --list LIST, -li LIST  Optional, only mandatory for discrete space: Specify the file name of your list of coordinates with filename extension.
+This file should be in the format of ".csv" with the separator of "," and comprised of three columns with a specific header of "location,latitude,longitude".

+    --type {csv}, -t {csv} Optional: Type in "csv" if you would like to inspect your output file in a tabular format.